MontrealAI/AGI-Agent-v0/README.md

 **AGI Agents** spawned by the same Business Of AGI primarily use that Business Of AGI’s token among themselves.
 For cross-**Business Of AGI** interactions, they’d default to **$AGI** (the universal fallback).

+## Practical Example of Flow

+1. **Local Use**: An AGI Agent minted by Dev.AGI.Eth ($DEV.AGI) charges for specialized dev tasks in $DEV.AGI.

+2. **Cross-Business Interaction**: If that AGI Agent wants a marketing service from an AGI Agent under Marketing.AGI.Eth ($MKT.AGI), both parties switch to $AGI to settle, bridging any mismatch.

+3. **Federation or Planet**: If multiple Businesses Of AGI collaborate on a new large-scale AI data repository, they might pool $AGI or create a Federation token to allocate resources to the project.

+4. **User Perspective**: People type a single ENS name (e.g., Virtuoso.Agent.AGI.Eth), seamlessly interacting with that Agent’s L2 address—no chain toggling or complexity, thanks to well-audited bridging.

 ## Tokenomics Summary

 1. **AGI Agents** (XXX.Agent.AGI.Eth | $XXX.Agent.AGI)